-Apply a fake tan to your face every night before bed.
+Apply a form of fake tan to your face every night before bed.
 This will give your face a natural glow of colour in the absence of any sun.
-In winter I use Dove body glow and in summer when I get a natural tan on my body I use a darker tan.
-Have a play about with fake tan options as it will be specific to you which ones best suit your skin tones.
+The darkness I use varies across the year based on my body’s tan.
+So in summer when I get a natural tan on my body I use a darker tan.
+I use Zanderm and it’s incredible.
+Have a play about with their test shades for the best colour as it will be specific to you which ones best suit your skin tones.
 Use this every night to give some colour to your face.
+I often give a small top up in the morning pre make up too if needed.
 Note you should also exfoliate at least once a week to keep the tan even.

 Start with a primer, I use Maybelline Baby Skin Primer to give a nice smooth base.
 Then Estée Lauder Double Wear foundation.
 I use two colours, a lighter and darker, and mix them to match my body’s tone.
 This is due to my body changing colour through the year and so enabling me to adapt my face colour to match.
 Make sure you blend down your neck, so you don’t get a line.
 Estée Lauder is a more expensive option, but it really is worth it.
 The foundation stays on considerably longer than any of the high street brands I’ve tried – you really do get what you pay for.

 Next is an important step!
 You then need to set the foundation with a fixing powder.
 I use Essence All About Matt Powder to keep the foundation in place.
 This is around £5 so nothing fancy.